 Fact 3: Most awards ceremonies, including the Oscars, are dry, meaning that there are no snacks and certainly no bubbles while you watch.
 But, the Golden Globes are different.
 While everyone takes their seats, dinner is served, and once the live show begins, chocolates and Champagne keep circulating around the room.
 So, the heckling, laughing, and bustle in the room are real; people are partying.

 Fact 4: The Golden Globe statues themselves are lined up neatly on a little table, by the side of the stage.
-Last year, I sat a mere meter away and was kind of astounded at how unguarded they are.
+Last year, I sat a mere metre away and was kind of astounded at how unguarded they are.

 Fact 5: During the commercial breaks, people mingle like crazy.
 A man on a loudspeaker has to politely encourage everyone to please take their seats, but by the end of the show, it’s like a little party in there.
-My all-time favorite moment was a couple of years ago when Adele won for her Skyfall track.
+My all-time favourite moment was a couple of years ago when Adele won for her Skyfall track.
 She had her high heels in one hand, her statue in the other, and came up to me asking if I’d help her find her way back to her table.
 She ended up tiptoeing across the stage in her tights while the show came back on air; the cameras missed her by a second.

 Fact 6: The best way to see all the action is by being a guest at the Hilton.
 Book a room!
 Unlike any other awards show, the Golden Globes awards ceremony and plethora of after-parties are all held under one roof: the Beverly Hilton Hotel.
 This year, I caught everyone from Melissa McCarthy to Diane Kruger to Adam Levine to Lorde just milling around in the lobby.

 Fact 7: In fact, everyone has to line up for the parties, even the stars.
 This year, I queued up behind Maggie Q and Dylan McDermott.